abizovnuralem/go2_omniverse/README.md

 7. python main.py
 ```

+## ROS2 SDK

+You can use https://github.com/abizovnuralem/go2_ros2_sdk as a basement for your ROS2 setup.

 ## Development

 To contribute or modify the project, refer to these resources for implementing additional features or improving the existing codebase.
 PRs are welcome!